goldcaddy77/warthog/README.md

 ## Prerequisites

 Warthog currently only supports PostgreSQL as a DB engine, so you must have Postgres installed before getting Warthog set up.
-(Note: Postgres 12 is not currently supported)

 <details>
 <summary>Expand for Postgres installation options</summary>